msp166/squanchbot/README.md

 # squanchbot
 *Just say say what's in your squanch and people will understand* ~Rick Sanchez C-137

-This is a bot for [discord](https://discordapp.com).
+This is a bot for [discord](https://discordapp.com) written in javascript for the [Node.js](https://nodejs.org) platform.
 It was created for the use of a small personal server.
 Its main functionality is playing user defined audio clips in voice chat, but it also has a few other functions.

 By convention, most discord bots run as a single public entity that can be invited to servers.
 However, because this bot accepts file uploads from users and can end up storing quite a bit of data, I decided to not do that.
 If you would like to add this bot to your server you will need to generate a discord API key and run / host it for yourself.

+### Feature List
++ User-created audio commands
++ Stop audio control
++ "Look at this photograph" meme generation
++ WolframAlpha queries
++ Urban Dictionary lookups

 ## Hosting the bot